Wildlife Friendly Fencing

 ‘Unfriendly’ wildlife fencing causes injury to animals

 Standard livestock fencing does not just take the lives of young fawns.
 Healthy adults can get tangled in the wires.
 Sometimes the antlers get tangled and the animal struggles for a long period-of-time trying to break free.
-Sometimes one of their legs gets caught and they are unable to move off the fence –this is especially common with woven wire fences (the type that look like a grid.)
+Sometimes one of their legs gets caught and they are unable to move off the fence –this is especially common with woven wire fences (the type that looks like a grid.)

 Livestock fences present a real issue for wildlife – that 2006 study by Utah State found mortality rates of ungulates entangled in fences at one ungulate per 2.5 miles.
 This study was conducted in northeastern Utah and northwestern Colorado.
 Healthy, young juveniles were eight times more likely to be killed in the fences – making this problem particularly impactful.